vedph/cadmus-doc/migration/rendering/architecture.md

 ##### Rendering Text Tree

 ▶️ (6) **render the text tree** (via an `ITextTreeRenderer`).
-A text tree renderer traverses the tree and renders it into some specific format.
-This can be anything, from something as simple as plain text (by just concatenating text from each node) to HTML, TEI, etc.
+A text tree renderer traverses the tree and renders it into a specific format.
+This can be anything: plain text (by just concatenating text from each node), HTML, TEI, etc.